 The court also sentenced Hamza’s wife Mymoona to undergo six years of imprisonment and and their relative K C Abdulla to three years of imprisonment and to pay a fine of Rs 5,000 each.
 Two others, including a former assistant sub-inspector, who had been charge-sheeted for abetting the crime, were acquitted.

-- Mumbai: Two get life term for Bandra woman’s murder
+- Chandigarh: Two get life term for student’s murder

 According to the prosecution case, Safiya, 13, was murdered and her body dumped in Goa, where the first accused Hamza had undertaken the construction work of a small dam.
 Her body was cut into three pieces before being packed and lowered into a pit near the dam site.